bioconda/bioconda.github.io/_sources/recipes/biobb_md/README.rst.txt

    :replaces_section_title:
    :noindex:

+   Deprecated Package\: biobb\_md is no longer maintained and has been superseded by the biobb\_gromacs package.
 Biobb\_md is the Biobb module collection to perform molecular dynamics simulations.

    :homepage: https://github.com/bioexcel/biobb_md
    :documentation: http://biobb_md.readthedocs.io/en/latest/